 |Optimistic approach to problem possible||Optimistic approach to problem possible||Optimistic approach to problem possible|

-- The “solution” to complex problems depends on how the problem is understood
+- The “solution” to the problem depends on how the problem is understood

-- The problem is not really understood until after it has been resolved
+- The problem is not really understood until after it has been addressed

 - The problem cannot be completely solved